One Step at a Time

 2014 - The Execution Process

-After various discussion and research through out the years, Ananda secured a start up fund for operations from FEEM to initiate officially an entity to focus in improving education.
-Therefore, before the incorporation took place, The strategy was to firstly identify and mobilize Board of Trustees who have genuine interest in addressing issues in education and willing to volunteer them self as the first core competency team and ensure governance.
+After various discussion and research throughout the years, Ananda secured a Social Enterprise Start-Up Grant for operations from FEM to initiate officially an entity to focus on improving education for the underprivileged.
+Therefore, before the incorporation took place, The strategy was to firstly identify and mobilize the Board of Trustees who have a genuine interest in addressing issues in education and willing to volunteer themself as the first core competency team and ensure governance is put in place.
 Secondly, to create a team of Advisors who are willing to volunteer and share their experiences and expertise.
 Thirdly, to identify passionate fresh graduates who are "genuine" in making a difference in education as the operations team on the ground by creating employments for these candidates.

-The first quarter of 2014, Ananda and his team of 2 part time staff started to identify a school located in Selangor, Malaysia and piloted the Human & Career Development Programs which was designed and drafted by Ananda and the future Board of Trustees and Academician.
-The positive outcomes with the stakeholders demonstrated the need for Human and Career Development programs for government schools in Malaysia and resulted to officially incorporate the social enterprise which was decided to be incorporated in Malaysia as a Hub for Asia and globally.
+In the first quarter of 2014, Ananda and his team of 2 part-time staff started to identify a school located in Selangor, Malaysia and piloted the Human & Career Development Programs which was designed and drafted by Ananda and the future Board of Trustees and Academician.
+The positive outcomes with the stakeholders demonstrated the need for Human and Career Development programs for government schools in Malaysia and resulted to officially incorporate the social enterprise which was decided to be incorporated in Malaysia as a Hub for Asia and maybe globally one day.
+SASTRA Education Development Sdn.
+Bhd was incorporated 12th May 2014 in Malaysia as a social enterprise company to strategically implement the initial research findings by contributing directly towards education projects while ensuring it is able to be self sustain and more importantly 100% of the profit are invested towards SASTRA Education Development projects by stages with careful growth planning that can support the children in reskilling and upskilling.
+It was a journey towards reinventing academic that can support the constant changes.